EytanKats/edu_resources/wish_lists/miccai_2021.md

 Thermos et al.

 This paper proposes **framework to generate cardiac images with desired characteristics** (for example with specific pathology).
-Image is generated from **disentagled representations of anatomy structures** (left ventricle, right ventricle and myocardium) and **disentangled representation of imaging modality** (MRI).
+Image is generated from **disentangled representations of anatomy structures** (left ventricle, right ventricle and myocardium) and **disentangled representation of imaging modality** (MRI).
-Disentanglment is based on the previous work and this work is focuses only on image generation.
+Disentanglement is based on the previous work and this work is focuses only on image generation.
 Proposed approach can be used to enrich existing dataset by generating images with rare medical conditions.

 ___